100+ Best Alien Movies of All Time

 Contact (1997)

-Based on Carl Sagan’s 1985 novel of the same name—Sagan became famous for saying the universe contained “billions of billions of stars” and speculated that life must exist all across the universe—Contact tells the story of a female scientist named Ellie Arroway who sought alien communication after her father’s death and seeks to find alien life by listening to radio transmissions from outer space.
+A sci-fi drama based on Carl Sagan’s 1985 novel of the same name.
+SETI scientist Ellie Arroway (Jodie Foster) discovers what she believes to be communication from extraterrestrial life in radio transmissions from outer space.
+She is later chosen to make first contact with the (alleged) aliens.
 Roger Ebert called Contact “the smartest and most absorbing story about extraterrestrial intelligence since Close Encounters of the Third Kind.”

 Starship Troopers (1997)

-Loosely based on Robert Heinlein’s 1959 novel of the same name, Starship Troopers finds humans who are stuck in a totalitarian future regime and get commissioned to do battle with giant alien bugs known variously as “Arachnids” and simply “Bugs.”
+A sci-fi action movie loosely based on Robert Heinlein’s 1959 novel of the same name.
+Starship Troopers finds humans who are stuck in a totalitarian future regime commissioned to do battle with giant alien bugs.
 Even more terrifying, they are thought to be directed by a “Brain Bug” who gains knowledge about humans by piercing their skulls with his proboscis and eating their brains.
 The film led to two a pair of live-action sequels—Starship Troopers 2: Hero of the Federation (2004) and Starship Troopers 3: Marauder (2008) and two computer-animated films, Starship Troopers: Invasion (2012) and Starship Troopers: Traitor of Mars (2017).

 Galaxy Quest (1999)